Dbalette/My-Portfolio/content/about.md

 I’ve had several eye-opening experiences that led me to believe we’re living through an **exponential growth curve**.
 I’m not exactly sure whether we’re at the beginning, the middle, or the end — I just know that we’re close.
 The thing about exponential growth is that **nothing seems to happen for a while... and then everything happens all at once**.

-That insight pushed me to rethink my trajectory and fully commit to the data revolution — not just watching it unfold, but actively shaping it.

 ---

 ### 🔍 Areas of Interest